 3. Prepare the assembly area for the product while you wait for delivery or your production materials.
 Then you will need to make and test the prototype.
 You want to be sure of your product before opening up shop.

 4. It is also the time to study what your competition is getting up to.
 Take note of what they do and ensure that your business is better than theirs.
 Take note of what they are doing right and wrong and discover how you can improve on the good things.
+As your business matures, take note of companies with whom you might form a strategic alliance to pool resources for mutual benefit.

 5. What must an entrepreneur do after creating a business plan?
 You will have to think of marketing your products.
 This can be a scary part because you’ll be making contact with strangers.
 There are a number of different ways in which to market your product, and the ways you choose to do it will depend on the product and the kind of person you expect will buy your product.
 Personal cold calls are still an effective way to let people know about your products.